 Raw honey and maple syrup are very popular sweeteners, but which one is better for you?

-Mind you, they are still both sugar and should be used sparingly.
-Neither honey nor maple syrup is a good source of protein, fiber, or fat.
+They are both sugar and should be used sparingly and neither honey nor maple syrup is a good source of protein, fiber, or fat.

 Honey has slightly more calories compared to maple syrup with approximately 60 calories per tablespoon versus 55 calories for maple syrup.